 - Downhill Longboards – If you’re a speed demon, then downhill longboards will really suite your boarding style.
 These pick up speed easily and can really achieve high speeds; in fact, you can easily go over 50 mph on one.
 The chief weakness of a downhill longboard is that they aren’t really terrain-friendly, which is why you’ll only want one of these if you’re going to be skating on relatively even asphalt.

 It’s important to understand that downhill longboards are really designed for people that are comfortable on longboards, so beginners may have a difficult time.
 Also, skaters who use these longboards wipe out A LOT, so be ready for that eventuality, which means protective gear is a must.

 The mounting type of your longboard greatly affects its overall performance.
 In fact, the two types – drop through and top-mounted, ride almost completely differently.

 - Top-mounted – Despite its name, top mounted longboard trucks attach to the base of your deck.
-As a result, your longboard will be higher off the ground than with a drop-through configuration.
+As a result, your best longboard for cruising will be higher off the ground than with a drop-through configuration.
 With this type, you’ll experience more turning ability, which can be very useful, but you’ll also experience greater wobbliness when you’re going faster.